ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 Cardiac Electrophysiology

-At the recommended dose of 150 mg once daily, ORLADEYO does not prolong the QT interval to any clinically relevant extent.
-At 3 times the recommended dose, the mean (upper 90% confidence interval) increase in QTcF was 15.9 msec (23.5 msec).
-The observed increase in QTcF was concentration-dependent.
+At the maximum recommended dosage of 150 mg once daily in adults, clinically significant QTc interval prolongation was not observed .
+At 3-times the maximum recommended dosage, the mean (upper 90% confidence interval) increase in QTcF was 15.9 msec (23.5 msec).
+The observed increase in QTcF was concentration dependent.

 12.3 Pharmacokinetics

-Berotralstat exposure (Cmax and AUC) increases greater than proportionally with dose and steady state is reached by days 6 to 12.
-After once-daily administration, exposure of berotralstat at steady state is approximately 5 times that after a single dose.
+Berotralstat exposure (Cmax and AUC) increases in a greater than dose-proportional manner and steady state is reached in approximately 6 to 12 days.
+Berotralstat accumulation at steady state is approximately 5-fold at the recommended dosage.

-The pharmacokinetics of berotralstat are similar between healthy adult subjects and in patients with HAE.
+No clinically significant difference in the pharmacokinetics of berotralstat was observed between healthy adult subjects and patients with HAE.

 Absorption